 Delivering responsible transparency and data sharing is a process of continuous development, including alignment of companies’ policies to a rapidly evolving regulatory environment.

 To support the sharing of clinical trial data, EFPIA and its member companies published and implemented the PhRMA-EFPIA principles for responsible sharing of clinical trial data.
 Going beyond the legislative requirements, the principles bring new levels of access to clinical trial data.

 Principles for Responsible Clinical Trial Data Sharing

-This commitment to data sharing enhances research and scientific knowledge, advance patient care and improve public health.
-Under the Principles, biopharmaceutical companies have dramatically increased the amount of information available to researchers, patients, and members of the public.
+This commitment to data sharing enhances research and scientific knowledge, advances patient care and improves public health.
+Under the Principles, biopharmaceutical companies have dramatically increased the amount of information available to researchers, patients, and society.

 You can access member companies’ commitment letters by clicking here.